 Aflac employed several PR agencies to help it transition from crisis to message control.
 By bringing in experts to handle crisis communications, you can continue to focus on running your business and getting back to normal.

 The professionals at Axia Public Relations can help you avoid or survive a crisis.
 We’ll work to develop a crisis communication strategy to keep your company on track and restore your reputation.
-To learn more, contact us today or download our free e-book Managing Public Relations in a Crisis.
+To learn more, contact us today or download our e-book Managing Public Relations in a Crisis.

 Lisa Goldsberry is a senior blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.